 There is a significant time delay built into the usual credit application cycle of sending a prospective customer a credit application, waiting for them to complete and send it back, and forwarding it to an analyst for review.
 A considerably cleaner alternative is to create an online credit application form, which is immediately routed to an analyst as soon as it is completed by the customer.

-The General Motors and Ford examples are clustered together, since they have similar designs to meet the needs of consumer purchasers of cars.
+The General Motors and Ford forms are quite similar, since they must meet the needs of consumer purchasers of cars.
 The John Deere form varies depending on the applicant's legal entity, for which it lists eight variations.
-An excellent and comprehensive application is shown on the Continental Resources site, which offers applicants a number of alternatives for submitting their financial information (cut and paste, web-link, fax, or attachment).
+An excellent and comprehensive application appears on the Continental Resources site, which offers applicants a number of alternatives for submitting their financial information (cut and paste, web-link, fax, or attachment).